-For typical values of the afterglow parameters, the non-detection of a spectral cutoff in the X-ray band for the three most energetic GRBs in our sample is at best marginally consistent with the theoretical predictions.
-The lower limit in the parameter space for these bursts (solid lines in Fig.~\ref{fig:data}) cluster around values of the order unity for the combination of parameters shown on the $y$-axis of the plot.
-This corresponds to typical afterglow parameters, namely a magnetic field fraction $\epsilon_{\rm B}=10^{-3}$, a circumburst density $\sim 1$ cm$^{-3}$ (or $\sim A_\star$), and prompt emission efficiency $\eta_\gamma=10\%$, for jet break times $t_{\rm j} \lesssim$ a few $10^5$ s.
-We note that afterglow modeling (e.g., \citealt{BeniaminiNava15,2019ApJ...884..117W, 2022ApJ...931L..19S, 2022ApJ...925..182H, 2023ApJ...946L..27A}) commonly indicates values of $\epsilon_{\rm B} $ in the range $10^{-5}$ to $10^{-3}$, thus making the parameter space even more constrained.
+For typical values of the afterglow parameters, the nondetection of a spectral cutoff in the X-ray band for the three most energetic GRBs in our sample is marginally consistent at best with theoretical predictions.
+The lower limit in the parameter space for these bursts (solid lines in Fig.~\ref{fig:data}) clusters around values on the order of unity for the combination of parameters shown on the $y$-axis of the plot.
+This corresponds to typical afterglow parameters, namely a magnetic field fraction $\epsilon_{\rm B}=10^{-3}$, a circumburst density $\sim 1$ cm$^{-3}$ (or $\sim A_\star$), and a prompt emission efficiency $\eta_\gamma=10\%$, for jet break times $t_{\rm j} \lesssim$ a few $10^5$ s.
+We note that afterglow modeling (e.g., \citealt{BeniaminiNava15,2019ApJ...884..117W, 2022ApJ...931L..19S, 2022ApJ...925..182H, 2023ApJ...946L..27A}) commonly indicates values of $\epsilon_{\rm B} $ in the range $10^{-5}$ to $10^{-3}$, which constrains the parameter space even more.

-For the three remaining GRBs (GRB 130702A, GRB 161219B and GRB 190829A), which are significantly less energetic, the constraints on the parameter space from the late-time spectral analysis (symbol lines in Fig.~\ref{fig:data}) could be satisfied only by invoking a very low radiative efficiency, $\eta_{\gamma}<1\%$, or very large $\epsilon_{\rm B}\sim 1$ or densities ($ n \sim 10^3$ cm$^{-3}$).
-Small values of the prompt efficiency would imply an extremely large requirement on the total energetics and both such large $\epsilon_{\rm B}$ and densities are at odds with results from afterglow modeling.
+For the three remaining GRBs (GRB 130702A, GRB 161219B, and GRB 190829A), which are significantly less energetic, the constraints on the parameter space from the late-time spectral analysis (symbol lines in Fig.~\ref{fig:data}) can only be satisfied by invoking a very low radiative efficiency, $\eta_{\gamma}<1\%$, or very large $\epsilon_{\rm B}\sim 1$ or densities ($ n \sim 10^3$ cm$^{-3}$).
+Low values of the prompt efficiency would imply an extremely strong requirement on the total energetics, and such large $\epsilon_{\rm B}$ and densities are both at odds with results from afterglow modeling.

-In light of these results, it is difficult to reconcile the maximum synchrotron photon energy predicted by numerical simulations with the observations, thus putting into question our understanding of particle acceleration mechanisms.
-Possible factors that could alleviate — or even resolve — this tension, by allowing for higher maximum energies of electrons accelerated at relativistic shocks, are worth mentioning.
+In light of these results, it is difficult to reconcile the maximum synchrotron photon energy predicted by numerical simulations with the observations, which questions our understanding of particle acceleration mechanisms.
+In shocks in the fast-cooling regime, accelerated electrons lose their energy more rapidly, and hence, even smaller $h\nu_{\rm max}$ would be expected, which intensifies this challenge.
+Possible factors that might alleviate or even resolve this tension by allowing for higher maximum energies of electrons accelerated at relativistic shocks are worth mentioning.